Global Patriot Solutions

 This on-going modernization is funded by members of the Patriot partnership – a 17-nation consortium of Patriot users which has invested significantly in improvements, enhancements and upgrades over the past 20 years.

 Seventeen nations have procured more than 240 Patriot fire units.
 Many of those countries have chosen to take advantage of Patriot’s flexible architecture and upgrade their systems.

 That translates into global commonality.
 Countries with Patriot can – and do – train together.
 And if need be, they can operate together in combat.

 The Future of Air and Missile Defense

-Global Patriot has a defined growth path that will ensure the system remains in service through 2048 and beyond.
-Recent enhancements include:
+Global Patriot has a defined growth path that will ensure the system continues outpacing the threat through 2048 and beyond.